mswietlicki/Blog/attiny-85-sleep-mode.md

 	SetBit(PCMSK, PCINT4, 1); // Which pins are affected by the interrupt
 ```

-One more this to do is to define code that will responde to interrupt.
+One more thing you need to do is to write code that will catch to interrupt.
 If you don't do this AVR will fall to first line of code that is main() and "reset" your program.

 ```C
 ISR(PCINT0_vect) { //Needed for sleep to not reset program after PCINT